scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 (Scale-free referes to the scale invariance of the power law distribution.)

+The prevalence of scale-free networks in nature has raised the question of what generative processes produce networks with this property.
-The other most widely known random graph model, the Erdős-Rénri model, produces networks with normal(?) degree distribution.
+What was at one point the most well-known random graph model, the Erdős-Rénri model, produces networks with binomial degree distribution.
 Barabási and Alpert [BarabásiAlbert]_ have proposed a model of network generation that produces graphs with scale-free degree distribution.
 The Barabási-Alpert model is now widely known in the literature.

-The attractiveness of the Barabási-Alpert model is due in part to its being a generative model, meaning that it describes a process for creating data of an observed distribution, as opposed to being simply a description of the distribution itself.
+The attractiveness of the Barabási-Alpert model is due in part to its being a generative model that describes a process for creating data of an observed distribution, as opposed to being simply a description of the distribution itself.
 This gives the Barabási-Alpert model explanatory power.

-In particular, the Barabási-Alpert model attributes the scale-free distribution of node degree to a *preferential attachment* mechanism.
+In particular, the Barabási-Alpert model attributes the scale-free distribution of node degree to a *preferential attachment* mechanism, parameterized by :math:`m_0` and :math:`m`.
-The network is formed by beginning with a small number :math:`m_0` of nodes and adding new nodes, connecting each new node to :math:`m < m_0` nodes, where the probability of connecting to node :math:`i` is relative to the prior degree of that node, :math:`k_i`:  adding new nodes to the network one by one.
+The network is formed by beginning with a small number :math:`m_0` of nodes and adding new nodes, connecting each new node to :math:`m < m_0` nodes, where the probability of connecting to node :math:`i` is proportional to the prior degree of that node, :math:`k_i`:  adding new nodes to the network one by one.

 .. math::

-   \Pi(k_i) = \frac{k_i}{\sum_{j} k_j}
+   P(k_i) = \frac{k_i}{\sum_{j} k_j}

+Here, :math:`\sum_{j} k_j` is the sum of all degrees of all nodes in the graph.
+The parameter :math:`m` is fixed at each iteration for model simplicity.

 [AlbertBarabási]_

+Intuitively, a social process driven by preferential attachment is one in which "the rich get richer".
+Consider the social graph from an on-line social network such as Facebook or Twitter.
+New entrants to the network will 'friend' or 'follow' existing nodes.
+If they preferentially attach, the will be much more likely to connect to celebrities who already dominate the network than to new entrants such as themselves.
+The most highly connected participants will likely owe their position in the network to their seniority.
+There is no mechanism for intentional balancing of participation or onboarding of new participants.

 The Barabási-Alpert model is favored for its simplicity, its intuitively clear mechanism of preferential attachment, and for its analytic tractability.